litstack/rehearsal/README.md

 # Litstack Rehearsal

-An [orchestra](https://github.com/orchestral/testbench) extension to simplify testing fjord packages in a laravel application environment that has fjord installed.
+An [orchestra](https://github.com/orchestral/testbench) extension to simplify testing litstack packages in a laravel application environment that has litstack installed.

 ## Official Documentation